chrisrider/ChrisRider/README.md

 ### Hi there 👋
-- 🔭 I’m currently a research associate at @COERDUBC in the @PollutionLab studying Glucocorticoids, AirPollution and effects in lung diseases e.g. Asthma & Chronic Obstructive Pulmonary Disease (COPD).
+- 🔭 I am a research associate at @COERDUBC in the @PollutionLab studying Glucocorticoids, AirPollution and effects in lung diseases e.g. Asthma & Chronic Obstructive Pulmonary Disease (COPD).
-- 🌱 I’m currently learning more about how air pollution affects DNA methylation, gene expression and ultimately lung function, and symptoms.
+- 🌱 I learn how air pollution affects DNA methylation, gene expression and ultimately lung function, and symptoms.
 - 👯 I’m looking to collaborate on projects related to air pollution and relevant data analysis or statistics, such as mixed-effects models.
 - 💬 Ask me about air pollution, controlled human exposure studies and the associated data analysis.
 - 📫 How to reach me: Here on GitHub, on Twitter/X @ChrisFRider or at chrisfrider.com